filecash/filecash-docs/docs/project/related-projects.md

 ---
 title: Related projects
-description: Learn about the modular projects that help make up Filecoin.
+description: Learn about the modular projects that help make up Filecash.
 ---
 # Related projects

-Filecoin is a highly modular project that is itself made out of many different protocols and tools.
+Filecash is a highly modular project that is itself made out of many different protocols and tools.
 Many of these exist as their own projects, supported by [Protocol Labs](https://protocol.ai).
 Learn more about them below.

 ## libp2p